Course Syllabus

 Due:

-- Evaluating climate geoengineering proposals in the context of the Paris Climate Agreement temperature goals (Lawrence et al)
+- Evaluating climate geoengineering proposals in the context of the Paris Climate Agreement temperature goals Links to an external site.
+(Lawrence et al)

-- Halving warming with idealized solar geoengineering moderates key climate hazards (Irvine et al)
+- Halving warming with idealized solar geoengineering moderates key climate hazards Links to an external site.
+(Irvine et al)

 Today and Tomorrow (Apr 13)